The ABCs of JBE

 The gate to the neighborhood behind the school will be open until 7:20.

-Walkers & bike riders enter via the southside entrance by the bus lane.
+Walkers and bike riders enter via the southside entrance by the bus lane.

 Students are not allowed to enter classrooms directly via back doors.